 Under the PRC Property Law, property owners have the right to occupy, use and dispose of their personal properties.
 Due to the lack of a clear definition, it is uncertain whether cord blood may be considered as property under the PRC Property Law.
 Assuming cord blood is considered as property under the PRC Property Law, the rights of owners of cord blood units to dispose of their cord blood units include but are not limited to entrusting the cord blood units to cord blood banking service providers for storage or otherwise forgoing the ownership of their cord blood units for donation under PRC Blood Donation Law.
 Further, under PRC Contract Law, gift contracts for the benefit of the public are not revocable provided that the gift contract is entered into with due authority and the contents of which is in compliance with PRC law.
-Therefore, owners who forgo the ownership of their cord blood units donated by the general public and deliver matching cord blood units to patients in need of transplants for a fee.
+Therefore, owners who forgo the ownership of their cord blood units for the benefit of the public are unable to revoke the gift.
+In addition to subscription services, we accept and preserve cord blood units donated by the general public and deliver matching cord blood units to patients in need of transplants for a fee.
 For subscribers who cease subscription for our services at the end of 18 years or who fail to pay subscription fees, the subscription contracts we enter into with our subscriber expressly give us the right to treat the cord blood units stored by them as donated property and release such units to our cord blood inventory such that they become available for patients in need of transplants.

-In the event of a dispute relating to the ownership of the cord blood units abandoned by our former subscribers, it is possible that a court may rule in favor of our former subscribers based on considerations of fairness and equity regardless of the fact that we have contractual rights under the subscription contracts to treat cord blood units abandoned by our former subscribers as donated property and release such units to our cord blood units for the benefit of the subscribers who do not fulfill their payment obligations.
+In the event of a dispute relating to the ownership of the cord blood units abandoned by our former subscribers, it is possible that a court may rule in favor of our former subscribers based on considerations of fairness and equity regardless of the fact that we have contractual rights under the subscription contracts to treat cord blood units abandoned by our former subscribers as donated property and release such units to our cord blood inventory available for patients in need of transplants.
+If this occurs, we may be forced to return the cord blood units or continue to store the cord blood units for the benefit of the subscribers who do not fulfill their payment obligations.
 If the cord blood units are donated to patients in need of transplants and are no longer available to the newborns or their family members who are in need of transplants, we may be required to compensate them and incur substantial monetary damages.
 See "Key Information - Risk Factors - Risks Relating to Our Business - We treat cord blood units abandoned by our former subscribers as donated property and release such units to our cord blood inventory available for patients in need of transplants.
 This practice may subject us to criticism that could damage our reputation".